How I failed machine learning in medical imaging -- shortcomings and recommendations: Publishing, distorted incentives

 \subsection{Let us improve our publication norms}

-Fortunately there are various ways in which the reporting and transparency can be improved.
-Although open datasets and challenges are more common now, collaboration within such initiatives could still be improved.
-This would for example allow analyses that single teams are not able to do~\citep{kellmeyer2017ethical}.

-Expanding the metrics we examine would be another way to shift the focus of publications.
-There are more metrics that may be important for understanding a method's strengths and weaknesses, such as calibration metrics \citep{park2018methodologic,han2016develop} and learning curves~\citep{richter2020sample,beleites2013sample}.
-Good tutorials on metrics and their estimation can be found in \citep{japkowicz2015performance,santafe2015dealing,pulini2019classification}.
+Fortunately there are various alleys to improve reporting and transparency.
+For instance, the growing set of open datasets could be leveraged for collaborative work beyond the capacities of a single team~\citep{kellmeyer2017ethical}.
+The set of metrics studied could then be broadened, shifting the publication focus away from a single-dimension benchmark.
+More metrics can indeed help understanding a method's strengths and weaknesses, exploring for instance calibration metrics \citep{park2018methodologic,han2016develop,van2019calibration} or learning curves~\citep{richter2020sample}.
+Tutorials on the choice and estimation of metrics can be found in \citep{japkowicz2015performance,santafe2015dealing,pulini2019classification}.

-Beyond accuracy, we might want to think about how the method affects the outside world, such as reproducibility~\citep{gundersen2018state} or the carbon footprint of training the models ~\citep{henderson2020towards,anthony2020carbontracker}.
-In a similar vein to \citep{bowen2015increasing}, we could also consider comparing the costs (such as funding and resources) to the real-world patient outcomes, such as algorithms used in the clinic.
+Method should be studied on more than prediction accuracy: reproducibility~\citep{gundersen2018state} carbon footprint~\citep{henderson2020towards}, or a broad evaluation of costs should be put in perspective with the real-world patient outcomes, from a putative clinical use of the algorithms \citep{bowen2015increasing}.

-We could even consider publishing before the results are available, through preregistration or registered reports.
-The idea is that the motivation and experimental setup of a paper will be reviewed, and thus a paper will be accepted before the data is collected.
-This may not be one-to-one translatable to machine learning, although some discussions about this have been started~\citep{forde2019scientific,cockburn2020threats}.
+Preregistration or registered reports can bring more robustness and trust: the motivation and experimental setup of a paper are to be reviewed before empirical results are available, and thus the paper is be accepted before the experiments are run.
+Translating this idea to machine learning faces the challenge that new data is seldom acquired in a machine learning study, yet it would bring sizeable benefits~\citep{forde2019scientific,cockburn2020threats}.

-More generally, it should not be a bad thing to realize that scientists are sometimes wrong - progress in science even depends on it~\citep{firestein2015failure}.
-Specific steps to take could be introducing different types of publications or venues.
-For example publishing negative results~\citep{borji2018negative}, replication studies~\citep{voets2018replication}, commentaries~\citep{wilkinson2020time} and retrospectives (such as the Retrospectives workshop at NeurIPS 2019 and 2020).
+More generally, accelerating the progress in science calls for accepting that some published findings are sometimes wrong~\citep{firestein2015failure}.
+Popularizing different types of publications may help, for example publishing negative results~\citep{borji2018negative}, replication studies~\citep{voets2018replication}, commentaries~\citep{wilkinson2020time} and retrospectives (such as the recent NeurIPS Retrospectives workshop).
+Such initiatives should ideally be led by more established academics, and welcoming of newcomers~\citep{whitaker2020bropenscience}.